Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Application to a realistic survey

 The seeing correction is calculated by taking the cross section of the fiber \citep[on-sky diameter $d_f=1.4''$;][]{Thompson2016} and the seeing disk, assuming that the star is perfectly centered

 and comparing this to the same cross section in median seeing conditions (${\rm FWHM}_{\rm median}=1.3''$).
 To scale the throughput, we calculate the photon noise precision precision we would expect to achieve for some test values of $R_{\rm system}$, and find we can match the HARPS-3 results calculated by \citet{Thompson2016} if we apply a correction factor of $R_{\rm system} = 1.375$.
 However, \citet{Thompson2016} assume a fairly conservative system throughput of $5\%$.
 Here, we assume a more optimistic $10\%$ average efficiency, so we set $R_{\rm system} = 2.75$.
 The final photon noise is then estimated from ${\rm SNR}_{\rm scaled}$ using the NEID exposure time calculator as described in \citet{Gupta2021}.
 We note that for NEID, the detector saturates at SNR$\approx625$.
-In median seeing conditions, we find that ${\rm SNR}_{\rm scaled}$ will exceed this threshold in a 320 second exposure for stars brighter than $V=4.68$, hence our decision to use shorter exposures for the brightest stars in our sample.
+In median seeing conditions, we find that ${\rm SNR}_{\rm scaled}$ will exceed this threshold in a 320 second exposure for stars brighter than $V=4.68$, hence our decision to use shorter exposures for the brightest stars in our sample. \rreva{We do not account for the dependence of throughput on target airmass.}